gradle/gradle/design-docs/managed-component-model.md

 The `components` report should show details of the executable things, which as the entry point task to run the thing.

-# Feature 10: References between key objects in the software model are visible to rules
+# Feature: References between key objects in the software model are visible to rules

 The relationships exposed in the first feature represent ownership, where the relationship is one between a parent and child.
 This feature exposes other key 'non-ownership' relationships present in the software model.